 - This is vital part of your shoulder repair.
 Failure to perform your physical therapy exercises as prescribed can result in stiffness and failure of your surgical repair.
-Please do these at lease 5 times a day each day or as directed. - Each patient is prescribed a personal set of physical therapy goals and limitations prior to discharge.
-If you misplaced your goal sheet or have any questions, please contact the shoulder team as soon as possible.
+Please do these at lease 5 times a day each day. - Each patient is prescribed a personal set of physical therapy goals and limitations prior to discharge.
+If you misplaced your goal sheet or have any questions, please contact the shoulder team as soon as possible. - You should be prescribed Physical Therapy to be done at the clinic of your choice.
+If we forgot to do this or if you or your physical therapist would like to clarify anything please email or call us.